 Specifically, the representatives of the estate of a victim or surviving family members such as a child, grandchildren of a deceased child, a spouse or parent of the victim, have two years from the date of the person’s death to pursue a lawsuit against a person, business or other entity.
-The only exception is for cases where a government entity or employee is responsible.
-In those cases, a person must file a claim within six months of the death or lose their right to pursue justice.

 What is a Wrongful Death?

 A wrongful death in California happens when someone’s actions led to the death of a person.
 This includes acts of negligence such as a drunken driving crash, a driver running a red traffic light or stop sign, medical malpractice or even malice in the case of a murder.